If you need help immediately, call the Emergency Medical Services Centre on 113.

 - Ritual circumcision of boys

-In the case of planned treatment, you can choose which hospital you wish to be treated at through the free choice of treatment scheme.
-(Only in Norwegian.)
+In the case of planned treatment, you can choose which hospital to be treated at.
+Read more about your rights to healthcare from the specialist health services.

 Treatment at private hospitals